-The development of this manual was through interagency dialogue focused on the task of collective understanding and distinguishing what constitutes safety and risk management in practice.
+This manual was developed through interagency dialogue focused on the task of collective understanding and distinguishing what constitutes safety and risk management in practice.

 ICAT members come with a broad range of knowledge, experience, varying responsibilities, and mandates.
 Nonetheless, they come with the shared goals of developing a common understanding with a coordinated and collaborative approach to managing risk and safety.
 ICAT members share a desire to address gender-based violence and enhance community safety.
-Victim/ survivor safety is increased with an effective coordinated response and the prevention of injury or death by intimate partner violence (IPV).
+Victim/ survivor safety is increased with an effective coordinated response that may result in the prevention of injury or death by an intimate partner.